Yale-BIM/f21-assignments/assignment-3/README.md

     > See the official [OpenCV documentation](https://docs.opencv.org/3.1.0/dc/da5/tutorial_py_drawing_functions.html)
     for more examples on drawing basic figures.

-    **f.** Publish the image that you created with OpenCV as a [sensor_msgs/Image](http://docs.ros.org/melodic/api/sensor_msgs/html/msg/Image.html) message in ROS.
+    **e.** Publish the image that you created with OpenCV as a [sensor_msgs/Image](http://docs.ros.org/melodic/api/sensor_msgs/html/msg/Image.html) message in ROS.
 You can use the [cv_bridge](http://wiki.ros.org/cv_bridge) library to convert the OpenCV image to an Image message.
 Note that the Image message should have a `header` with the current time as stamp and the "camera_color_optical_frame" frame as frame_id.
 The Image message should be published by your node through the `/virtual_camera/image_raw` topic.

-    > Examples on converting OpenCV images to ROS messages can be found in [this tutorial](http://wiki.ros.org/cv_bridge/Tutorials/ConvertingBetweenROSImagesAndOpenCVImagesPython).
+    > Tip: Examples on converting OpenCV images to ROS messages can be found in [this tutorial](http://wiki.ros.org/cv_bridge/Tutorials/ConvertingBetweenROSImagesAndOpenCVImagesPython).

 3. Visualize the images that your node is publishing using the